jqulr/BTEXgenie/README.md

 ## Visualization
 For isolate genomes, BTEX-HMM hits can be rendered on a Circos plot together with a GenBank file describing the genomic regions containing the identified profiles.

-Circos requires an etc configuration directory, supplied through the argument `--etcdir`, which provides the defaults for image settings, fonts and housekeeping parameters.
+Circos requires an etc configuration directory (for image settings, fonts, housekeeping).
+The `circos.py` helper auto-detects this using the `circos` executable on your PATH:

 To obtain the correct etc directory (from a conda install):